Japan finance minister takes pay cut, officials punished

-TOKYO (AP) — Japan’s Finance Minister Taro Aso has taken a voluntary one-year salary cut and 20 other officials were penalized for tampering with documents related to a government property sale linked to the Prime Minister Shinzo Abe’s wife.
+TOKYO (AP) — Japan’s Finance Minister Taro Aso has taken a voluntary one-year salary cut after 20 officials were penalized for tampering with documents related to a government property sale linked to the Prime Minister Shinzo Abe’s wife.

 The Finance Ministry has acknowledged tampering with hundreds of pages of documents related to the 2016 land sale to a school where Akie Abe briefly held an honorary position.

-Aso apologized Monday over the tampering by lower level officials, but said Akie Abe was not directly involved.
+Aso apologized Monday over the tampering by lower level officials and resulting damage to public trust, but said Akie Abe was not directly involved.

-Abe has denied any wrongdoing by him or his wife.
-The tampering with the documents, including removing references to his wife, took place in February-April 2017.
-It was done to ensure the documents matched explanations by Abe to parliament during questioning about the scandal.
+“I would like to do my best to fulfill my duty as the finance minister,” Aso said.
+“I am not thinking about resigning.”

 Most Read Business Stories